raspberrypilearning/fl-programming-robotics/course_info/progrobot_info.md

 + Verbs that describe what students do in rethinking or reconstructing – improve, modify, reflect

 + Describe the advantages of using robotics to teach computer science
-+ Produce a robot buggy that can move in particular pattern, avoid obstacles, and follow a line
++ Produce a robot buggy that can move in particular patterns, avoid obstacles, and follow a line
 + Develop suitable algorithms for your robot depending on the task
-+ Demonstrate how to control a variety of components using the GPIOzero Python library
++ Demonstrate how to control a variety of components using the GPIO Zero Python library
 + Discuss different uses of robotics and the components that they may use

 Course description for certificate: 50-300 characters including spaces.
 Provide a brief, past-tense description of the course, the subjects it covered and what was involved.
 This will be shown on the Statement of Participation and/or Certificate of Achievement.

 This course involved building a robot buggy based on a Raspberry Pi.
-It covered the use of GPIOzero to control the motors, and to receive input from line sensors and a UDS sensor.
+It covered the use of GPIO Zero to control the motors, and to receive input from line sensors and a UDS sensor.
 Learners used Python to program their robot to move in particular patterns, avoid obstacles, and follow a line.